awsaavedra/awsaavedra.github.io/content/posts/ai-workflows.md

 ## Additional Resources

+Two books I used to cover these topics thoroughly are:
+  1. Vibe Coding by Steve Yegge
+  2. Beyond Vibe Coding by Addy Osmani

 Only tip I'm going to give: get the Ai to try to use caveman talk to simplified response language so it compresses it's responses and what it does.
 It works.